 Scroll down for the features of HTTP/2

-Frames and Streams: This protocol’s messages are made up of many frames and have streams attached – they are commonly called as RST_STREAM, HEADERS, DATA, SETTINGS, PRIORITY, others.
-There is bundle of frames that make up a stream; therefore every frame has a stream ID to recognize its stream.
-Every request that is given is assigned to a unique stream ID and then broken into sections that are called as frames-binary divisions of data.
+Frames and Streams: This protocol’s messages are made up of many frames and have streams attached – they are commonly called RST_STREAM, HEADERS, DATA, SETTINGS, PRIORITY, others.
+There is a bundle of frames that make up a stream; therefore every frame has a stream ID to recognize its stream.
+Every request that is given is assigned to a unique stream ID and then broken into sections that are called frames-binary divisions of data.

 Multiplexing: Once a TCP connection opens, the streams of HTTP/2 can be propelled synchronously with no need of creating other connections.